Back to Blog

 Pre-claim consultation gets you an opinion.
 This remains available as a separate service.
 You talk through your project with the CRA and get informal guidance on whether the work looks eligible.
 Useful when you want expert eyes without the formality of an application.

 Pre-claim approval gets you a determination.
-This is the only one of the three that produces a decision you can build a claim on, and the only one that buys you the accelerated 90-day expenditure-only review at filing.
+This is the only one of the three that produces a decision you can build a claim on — a formal answer, within eight weeks of a complete application, before significant costs are incurred.
 It's also the only one with hard entry criteria: the income cap, the good-standing requirement, the previous-year exclusion.

 The pattern: self-assess to filter, consult when you're unsure how to frame the work, apply for approval when you have a real planned project and want the answer in writing.